willnorris/willnorris.com/content/go/gum.md

   pkg: willnorris.com/go/gum
   vcs: git
   src: https://github.com/willnorris/gum
-excerpt: Personal short URL resolver
+description: Personal short URL resolver
 ---
 Gum is a personal short URL resolver written in Go.
 It is primarily designed to be used with statically generated sites.